wangerekaharun/StreamReactions/README.md

 ![Custom Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/custom_reactions.png)

-Wohoo!
+Woohoo!
 As you can now see, all the reactions are custom ones and with different colors!.
-And as you've noted, it's very easy to achieve this is easy steps.
+And as you've noted, it's very easy to achieve this in easy steps.

-In the next section, you'll see how to customize the colors of reaction card and the titles.
+In the next section, you'll see how to customize the colors of the reaction card and the titles.

 ## Adding your Custom Styling to Reactions